 But don’t get disheartened.
 By unlocking your creativity, art can help you prevent and even reverse the harmful effects caused by your suppressed emotions.

 “Art is the only way to run away without leaving home.”

 I once asked a distinguished art therapist in Japan, “What is it about art that gives it its therapeutic quality?”
 She said, “It silences your mind and, if required, empties it and brings it back to its truest and most natural state of being.”
 She went on to tell me how she had used art to relieve people of challenges like stress, body aches, worry, as well as cure people of cancer, heart ailments, depression, strokes and bipolar disorder.

 Even for those of you who aren’t directly involved in the creation of art, merely visiting a good art gallery to watch an art exhibition or display of paintings helps.
 The silence of the art gallery, the beauty of the pieces displayed and the stillness and serene energy slows the mind from its usual breakneck pace.

-Here are a few ways to help you embark on the journey of discovering the therapeutic value of art.
+Here are a few ways to help you embark on the journey of unlocking your creativity and discovering the therapeutic value of art.

 Being here and now

 One of the qualities of creating a piece of art is that it forces you to step into the present.
 Since most of our mental fog is either about the future or the past, merely being in the present for an extended period of time helps in creating the mental space required to gain clarity and process other information later.
 While several other activities could also offer the same benefit, art does so in a cajoling and non-threatening way, especially if approached in the right manner.

 The best way to start painting is to not keep any specific deadline or visual outcome in mind; simply go with the flow.
 Even if you have no clue about what you are going to paint, allow the blankness of the page to guide you.
 Let your intuition and instincts guide your hand and keep following it.
 If you are used to starting with a definite image or goal in mind, try one of the following if you like: